gunnarmorling/beanvalidation.org/proposals/BVAL-241.md

 ## Extensions to the meta-data API

 ## Extensions to the XML schema for constraint mappings

+## MethodConstraintViolationException (to become 8.2)

+The method validation mechanism is typically not invoked manually during normal program execution, but rather automatically using a proxy, method interceptor or similar.
+Typically the program flow shouldn't continue its normal execution in case a parameter or return value constraint is violated which is realized by throwing an exception.

+Bean Validation provides a reference exception for such cases.
+Frameworks and applications are encouraged to use `MethodConstraintViolationException` as opposed to a custom exception to increase consistency of the Java platform.

+	/**
+	 * Exception class to be thrown by integrators of the BV method validation feature.
+	 *
+	 * @author Gunnar Morling
+	 */
+	public class MethodConstraintViolationException extends ValidationException {

+		private static final long serialVersionUID = 5694703022614920634L;

+		private final Set<MethodConstraintViolation<?>> constraintViolations;

+		/**
+		 * Creates a new {@link MethodConstraintViolationException}.
+		 *
+		 * @param constraintViolations A set of constraint violations for which this exception shall be created.
+		 */
+		public MethodConstraintViolationException(Set<? extends MethodConstraintViolation<?>> constraintViolations) {

+			this( null, constraintViolations );
+		}

+		/**
+		 * Creates a new {@link MethodConstraintViolationException}.
+		 *
+		 * @param message The message for the exception to be created.
+		 * @param constraintViolations A set of constraint violations for which this exception shall be created.
+		*/
+		public MethodConstraintViolationException(String message,
+			Set<? extends MethodConstraintViolation<?>> constraintViolations) {

+			super( message );
+			this.constraintViolations = constraintViolations == null ?
+				Collections.<MethodConstraintViolation<?>>emptySet() :
+				Collections .unmodifiableSet( constraintViolations );
+		}

+		/**
+		 * Returns the set of constraint violations reported during a validation.
+		 *
+		 * @return An unmodifiable set of {@link MethodConstraintViolation}s occurred during a method level validation call.
+		 */
+		public Set<MethodConstraintViolation<?>> getConstraintViolations() {
+			return constraintViolations;
+		}

+	}

 ## Required changes in 1.0 wording